Remember Me: The Mahalia Jackson Story: Casting

 Mahalia Jackson (left) was portrayed by Ledisi (right).

 Casting decisions were made by Phaedra Harris.
 On January 9, 2021, Deadline Hollywood announced that Ledisi, Columbus Short, Janet Hubert, and Wendy Raquel Robinson were cast in the film.
 In the same article, Deadline Hollywood announced Ledisi had been cast as the lead role Mahalia Jackson, a role she reprises from the historical drama film Selma (2014).
 Short was also announced to be cast as Martin Luther King Jr.

 Ledisi originally declined the offer to reprise the role but ultimately accepted the role.
 In preparation for the role, Ledisi was required to gain at least forty pounds.
 She also further studied Jackson's singing, personality, and her relationship with Martin Luther King Jr. Ledisi stated, "I hung out with a few pastors to understand the purpose of 'Jericho' and studied the Bible a little more.
 Preparation was really going into deep study of the spiritual work because she was anointed.
 She could have easily done R&B and other styles of music.
 And she loved Bessie Smith.
 Her phrasing was like jazz music, the way she sang.
 I really studied her technique, and it was very hard to figure out all of that."

 Columbus Short commented "It's truly a great honor to portray a man that has made such an indelible impact on society and to all of ours lives."

 Music

-Melvin "Maestro" Lightford and Paul Wright III composed the score for the film.
+Paul Wright III and Melvin "Maestro" Lightford composed the score for the film.
+Paul Wright III also served as Music Supervisor.
 Production was unable to license any songs from Jackson's personal catalog of music.
 Songs that were covered by Jackson were used for the soundtrack.
-The soundtrack album The Mahalia Jackson Story: Original Motion Picture Soundtrack was produced by Ledisi, Rex Rideout, Melvin "Maestro" Lightford, and Paul Wright III and released on November 18, 2022.
+The soundtrack album The Mahalia Jackson Story: Original Motion Picture Soundtrack was produced by Ledisi, Paul Wright III, Rex Rideout, and Melvin "Maestro" Lightford, and released on November 18, 2022.
 "Faith to Carry Me", performed by Ledisi, BeBe Winans, and Donald Lawrence, was released as a single.
 Promotional music videos for the songs "Welcome Home", "La Di Da", "Joshua Fit the Battle of Jericho", "I've Been Buked", "I Must Tell Jesus", "How I Got Over", "Great Is Thy Faithfulness", "Get Away Jordan", and "Amazing Grace" were released to YouTube.